-Equal Opportunity (平等機會) A concept that has received particular legislative attention in Hong Kong, with Ordinances passed with a view to eliminating discrimination on various grounds, such as sex, marital status, disability, race, etc.
+Equal Opportunity (平等機會) A concept that has received particular legislative attention in Hong Kong, with Ordinances passed with a view to eliminating discrimination on various grounds, such as sex, marital status, disability, race, etc. 7.3.1

 Equity (衡平法) Equity is a set of rules originally established by the Chancery Court of England to mitigate the rigour of common law so as to achieve enhanced fairness.
 Equity prevails over common law.
+3.5.1

 Excepted (Excluded) Peril (除外危險) A cause of loss excluded by the terms of the insurance (e.g. suicide under a personal accident insurance), or by statutory provisions.
+3.3.2(b)

 Excess (免賠額) A policy provision requiring the insured to bear the first amount, up to the prescribed amount, with each and every claim; in other words, the insurance is only liable 'in excess' of the prescribed amount.
+3.4.7(b)

-Executor (遺囑執行人) Person named in a will whom the testator wishes to administer the estate.
-3.1.4(b)
+Executor (遺囑執行人)Person named in a will whom the testator wishes to administer the estate.3.1.4(b)

-Fair Discrimination in Insurance (保險中的「公平」歧視) Justified differential practices adopted by insurers to meet the realities of situations, e.g. charging men more premium in life insurance than women of the same age, health condition, etc. Thus, this is no breach of the relevant anti-discrimination legislation.
-6.3.2
+Fair Discrimination in Insurance(保險中的「公平」歧視) Justified differential practices adopted by insurers to meet the realities of situations, e.g. charging men more premium in life insurance than women of the same age, health condition, etc. Thus, this is no breach of the relevant anti-discrimination legislation.
+7.3.2

-Fidelity Guarantee (Insurance) (忠誠保證(保險)) Fidelity guarantee insurance insures an employer against loss of money or property as a result of any act of fraud, theft or dishonesty by any person in the course of employment by the employer.
+Fidelity Guarantee (Insurance) (忠誠保證(保險))Fidelity guaranteeinsurance insures an employer against loss of money or property as a result of any actof fraud, theft or dishonesty by any person in the course of employment by theemployer.5.1.1(b)